-For payment by wire transfer, please email accounts.receivable@easternhealth.ca for banking information.
+For payment by wire transfer, please email al4415@mun.ca for banking information. \Please include your name and the name of the program/course/module.

 Supplementary Examination Fee: The fee for writing a supplementary examination is \$100.
 Payment is to be made to online at https://cns.easternhealth.ca/programs-and-courses/continuing-nursing-studies/tuition/ Students are not permitted to write a supplementary examination until the examination fee has been paid.